Population (2010)

 The Gothic Court House Museum (1 Taylor St.; 618.826.5000, x112) is the only remaining section of the second Randolph County courthouse.
 It was built in 1864 and now houses a museum.
 Its star attraction is the old electric chair from Menard prison, which was last used for an execution in 1938.
 The museum also has a lot of interesting exhibits and photographs of Kaskaskia.
 The fifth floor of the courthouse (next door) has a good view of the Mississippi River and the floodplain; you have to pass through security to get to it.

 A series of Popeye-themed statues around town pay tribute to Elzie Segar.
 The original Popeye statue was installed in 1977 in Segar Park next to the Mississippi River bridge.
 In 2006 the city began a new effort to memorialize other Popeye characters with statues of their own.
-As of 2018, there are fourteen; a new statue is unveiled at the annual Popeye Picnic.
+As of 2023, there are nineteen; a new statue is unveiled at the annual Popeye Picnic.

 You didn’t come all this way to go home empty-handed, so make time to scan the shelves at Spinach Can Collectibles (1001 State St.; 618.826.4567), which has an impressive collection of Popeye-themed merchandise.